mohitmaikhuri03/TerraformCI/README.md

 - The `Jenkinsfile` calls a shared library to execute the Terraform CI steps.
 - Each step is implemented as a separate script in `terraform-ci/`.
 - The template file organizes the execution order.
+- The pipeline automatically runs the Terraform CI process on every push or pull request in GitHub.

+## GitHub and Shared Library Integration
+- The shared library contains reusable scripts for Terraform CI.
+- The Terraform module is stored in a separate repository or directory.
+- The pipeline template file sources the necessary scripts dynamically.
+- The Jenkinsfile imports the shared library and calls the Terraform CI steps.

 ## Mermaid.js Diagram
 ```mermaid